-This Construction Notice requests Adjustments to the Project route that total much less than one mile.
-The minor shifts in alignment do not constitute any changes to the previously planned workspace or change in construction installation method.
-These adjustments are:
+This Construction Notice requests an Adjustment to the Project route that totals much less than one mile.
+The minor shift in alignment does not constitute any changes to the previously planned workspace or change in construction installation method.
+This Adjustment is: